kiki-lamb/drumtool/README.md

-     >                     # Instruments in a section only play if the section inst BD 36          # has triggers, so this just sets some default note values inst CH 41          # for certain instruments names (because when inst is called inst OH 39          # with no note number, it uses the lasts note number given inst SD 37          # for that name). inst RS 38
+     >                     # Instruments in a section only play if the section inst BD 36          # has triggers, so this just sets some default note values inst CH 41          # for these instrument names (because when inst is called inst OH 39          # with no note number, it uses the lasts note number given inst SD 37          # for that name). inst RS 38